18anguyen9/my_portfolio/README.md

 ## Welcome to Alex Nguyen's Portfolio
+Hi, Welcome to my portfolio!
+If you would like to contact me, my email is 18anguyen9@gmail.com

 ## Current Projects contained in this repo:
 -Weather App (Can be found in src/pages/weather)